 Nrrna dandled baby Hrrunna on her lap, playing with the small cub's perfect little hands and feet.
 The baby's fur was a light gold with a mahogany-brown stripe down her back, a contrast to her mother's tawnier pelt.
+The cub fussed a little, and opened a little pink mouth to emit a weak mewling sound.
+Nrrna, reclining on to one side to expose the four gentle swellings nearly hidden in her fur, put Hrrunna to a nipple.
+The child began to suck, settling its little rounded ears back at an absurd oblique angle: a peaceful tableau, if not for the presentiment of danger plaguing Kelly.

-The cub fussed a little, and opened a little pink mouth to emit a over her chest to keep her fingers from twitching, she paced over to the console, wondering if it was too soon after her last call.
+Unable to sit still, she thought of calling the Federation Centre again to see if they'd had any word from Todd and the others.
+Arms crossed over her chest to keep her fingers from twitching, she paced over to the console, wondering if it was too soon after her last call.